OpenModelica/OpenModelica/doc/UsersGuide/source/dataReconciliation.rst

             b.
 The number r of auxiliary equations is zero.

          Both errors occur when there are too many boundary conditions related to the variables of interest.
-         Variables of interest that are not involved in any of the auxiliary conditions are not reconciled.
+         Variables of interest that are not involved in any of the auxiliary conditions or intermediate equations are not reconciled.

     2. The model is simulated to compute the Jacobian matrices and eliminate numerically the intermediate variables.
        At this step, numerical simulation errors can occur, such as divisions by zero, non-convergence, etc. They can be corrected by improving the model or providing better start values.